 How to Create a Gratitude List That Actually Changes Your Outlook

-We’ve all heard about gratitude lists.
-They’re touted as miracle workers for mental wellbeing, but if I’m being honest, sometimes writing “I’m grateful for my cup of tea” doesn’t feel particularly transformative.
-Yet despite my initial scepticism, I’ve discovered that a properly crafted gratitude list can genuinely shift your perspective and help you love life more—when approached with intention rather than obligation.
+We’ve all heard that a gratitude list is a miracle worker for mental wellbeing.
+And if I’m being honest, I was sceptical for a long time.
+Writing “I’m grateful for my cup of tea” didn’t feel particularly transformative.
+But over time, and with a bit of trial and error, I’ve discovered that a properly crafted gratitude list can genuinely shift your perspective — and help you love life more in the process.

 What makes a gratitude list worth creating?